‘RHONY’ Stars Reveal How They Feel About Tinsley Mortimer Joining The Cast

 “Tinsley is homeless and living in my house and walking around in ball gowns!
 She’s homeless but glamorous,” Morgan told Us Weekly.
 “Tinsley and I have been friends for years, and having her on the show has actually brought new life to this season.
 She’s an amazing person.”

 Dorinda agreed with Sonya about Mortimer.
-She felt that Tinsley would be a great addition to the cast and the RHONY cast needed a shake up after Season 8.
+She felt that Tinsley would be a great addition to the cast, and the RHONY cast needed a shake up after Season 8.

 “Last season was really dark, and this season, there’s drama, but we all get to show our quirky sides and have a lot of fun.
 I think the fans like that.
 Tinsley really brings her own flair to the show — lots of Southern charm, lashes and lipstick!”